How to Start a Chiropractic Office

 The Right Technology

 Choosing the right technology for your chiropractic practice is one of the most critical decisions you’ll make.
 Consider your EHR a crucial part of your team.
 Since you’re probably going to start a chiropractic office with limited office staff, you need software that aids you in virtually every aspect of running your chiropractic solo practice.
 ChiroTouch provides software specifically designed for the solo practitioner.
 ChiroTouch can help you with documentation, paving the way to compliance.
-It really is the ideal software for the chiropractic professional, addressing every aspect of the business.
+It really is the ideal software for the chiropractic profession, addressing every aspect of the business.
 Schedule a free virtual tour of ChiroTouch and see how it can help you build your new practice.

-CTAcademy is the go-to source for everything chiropractic, and that includes useful information on starting and building your practice.
-In addition, consider joining your state’s chiropractic association.
+Consider joining your state’s chiropractic association.
 These organizations often offer reduced rates for new practitioners, and it is a great way to network with other providers.
 Depending on your locale, you may have city or county chiropractic associations available, and it’s important to take advantage of these resources.
 Since you are operating a business, joining your local Chamber of Commerce and other business groups can help you promote and grow your practice.
 Finally, get to know the other chiropractors in your area, even though they are competitors.
 They are also potential colleagues and friends and may provide referrals if you offer a service they do not.
 Another plus – there’s a good chance a local chiropractor already enjoys the benefits of ChiroTouch, so you can see it in action!